trynthink/scout/docs/thermal_load_components.rst

 * Manually input data from the PDF publications, as in :repo_file:`Res_TLoads_Base.csv` and :repo_file:`Com_TLoads_Base.csv`.

-3. Condense CSV tables into final set of thermal load components data using an R script.
+3. Condense CSV tables into final set of thermal load components data.

-*R pseudocode*
+*Python pseudocode (Residential)*

     #.
+Import results_up00_update CSV file.
+    #.
+Find subset of CSV rows associated with each unique combination of census division (residential), AEO building type, and heating or cooling end use.
+    #.
+For each subset of rows, calculate a weighted average of the thermal load components across all rows using the number of buildings (residential) associated with each row to establish weighting factors.
+    #.
+Combine the thermal load components calculated for each unique combination of census, AEO building type, and end use into a master table.
+    #.
+Write the final thermal load components table to a text file.

+*R pseudocode (Commercial)*

+    #.
 Import \*_Base CSV file.
     #.
-Find subset of CSV rows associated with each unique combination of census division (residential) or climate division (commercial), AEO building type, and heating or cooling end use.
+Find subset of CSV rows associated with each unique combination of climate division (commercial), AEO building type, and heating or cooling end use.
     #.
-For each subset of rows, calculate a weighted average of the thermal load components across all rows using the number of buildings (residential) or square footage floor space (commercial) associated with each row to establish weighting factors.
+For each subset of rows, calculate a weighted average of the thermal load components across all rows using square footage floor space associated with each row to establish weighting factors.
     #.
-Combine the thermal load components calculated for each unique combination of census/climate, AEO building type, and end use into a master table.
+Combine the thermal load components calculated for each unique combination of climate, AEO building type, and end use into a master table.
     #.
-Calculate thermal load components for missing AEO building types using a weighted combination of similar and available AEO building types (*commercial only*).
+Calculate thermal load components for missing AEO building types using a weighted combination of similar and available AEO building types.

         * The missing “Assembly” commercial building type is created as a floor area weighted combination of “Education”, “Small Office”, and “Merch/Service” building types.
         * The missing “Other” commercial building type is created as a floor area weighted combination of “Lodging”, “Large Office”, and “Warehouse” building types.

     #.
-Translate AIA climate zone geographical breakdowns to census division breakdowns (*commercial only*).
+Translate AIA climate zone geographical breakdowns to census division breakdowns.

         * Map U.S. commercial floor area in each AIA climate zone to floor area in each census division using Commercial Building Energy Consumption Survey (CBECS) `raw data`__.
         * Conversion factors for mapping AIA climate zone to census division for both residential and commercial buildings are available from :repo_file:`Res_Cdiv_Czone_ConvertTable_Final.txt` and :repo_file:`Com_Cdiv_Czone_ConvertTable_Final.txt`.
 Note that residential data were drawn from the Residential Energy Consumption Survey (RECS) `raw data`__.